minkkinen/scenarios-as-reactive-sequences/Narrative_explanation_Some_social_scientists__.md

 Narrative explanation: chain of linked events leading to a conclusion that is not predictable \cite[][289]{Abell_2004}.

 Singular causality: transformative power of human actions

+- "Historical narrative offers an especially useful method for making sense of the multiple steps in a reactive sequence.
+Through a narrative account, the analyst can provide ''a scene by scene description of the particular causal paths" through which an initial breakpoint leads to a final outcome.
+Furthermore, the step-by-step approach of narrative allows the analyst to use counterfactual methods in exploring specific causal links in the overall chain." (p.
+530) \cite{mahoney2000path}
+- "The events that make up a reactive sequence are connected by tight causal linkages, or what Griffin and Ragin call ''inherent sequentiality."^82 The basic idea underlying inherent sequentiality is Abbott's notion that an ''inherent logic of events" characterizes enchained sequences." (p.
+530) \cite{mahoney2000path}